Access the Maternity and Infant Care (MIC) database by logging into your account which will take you to your My MIDIRS profileGo to the MIC database

 The Maternity and Infant Care (MIC) database is included in your MIDIRS Midwifery Digest subscription.

-Maternity and Infant Care (what you need to know)
+Maternity and Infant Care - key facts

-Number of records: Over 290,000
+Number of records: 300,000 +

 Coverage: earliest record is dated 1857, with comprehensive coverage from 1988 onwards

 Subjects covered: Maternity services, midwifery profession and practice worldwide, pregnancy, labour and birth, postnatal health, and care of the infant up to six weeks, infant feeding, and more!

 Journal coverage: Over 400 English-language journals and other sources are indexed, including a range of grey literature.
 See here for the full title list.